romrawinjp/romrawinjp.github.io/content/projects/facegen3d.md

     # output supposes to be
     (468, 2)

-Next section, we will start using face texture image to map from UV texture to 3D model.
+Next step, we will start using face texture image to map from UV texture to 3D face model.

-# Extracting UV texture
+# Extracting UV Texture

-Now we can see that we alread get the face landmarks from image.
-We can test if this is correct by visualizing on matplotlib.
+Now, we already get the face landmarks from image.
+We can check if the landmarks are correct by visualizing using matplotlib.

     # face_landmark
     plt.figure(figsize=(5,5))